cakeng/falling_sand_sim/README.md

 ## Falling Sand Simulator
 A pixel-based physics and rendering engine written using C++ and OpenGL, as a part of Graphics Programming course at SNU ECE.

-This project is heavily inspired by Noita and The Powder Toy
+This project is heavily inspired by Noita and The Powder Toy.

+Included video (Demo_Video.mp4) includes some flashy demo of the program.
+(Caution: Program not actually as exciting as the video.)

 If you are on Linux, please install libglm-dev, libglfw3-dev, and libfreetype-dev before compiling.